ErayOzdayioglu/erayozd.github.io/README.md

 ## React-terminal-portfolio

 Minimal Portfolio template for Developers built with React.
 Use it to showcase your work, testimonials and other information to clients.
-If you like it give it a :star:

 ## Preview

 ![](react-terminal.gif)

 ## Code

-The code for this project is in the code-react-terminal branch.
-For deploying your react-app to GitHub pages follow this link - [Deploy-to-github-pages](https://reactgo.com/deploy-react-app-github-pages/)
+The code for this project is in the react-terminal-code branch for deploying your react-app to GitHub pages follow this link - [Deploy-to-github-pages](https://reactgo.com/deploy-react-app-github-pages/)

 ## Installation